 In most cases, collecting feathers in the United States is illegal under the Migratory Bird Treaty Act, which prohibits the possession of bird feathers, parts, and eggs.
 But that doesn’t mean that it’s impossible to enjoy a feather-finding hobby.

 Picture this: you’re walking down a trail, and a gorgeous feather catches your eye.
 You stop to look closer, and that’s when you see it–the bottom half of the feather is missing, replaced with a shredded shaft, a weird bluish tube, or just a bloody pulp.
 What happened?
-And how are you supposed to identify… Continue reading Identifying bottomless feathers
+And how are you supposed to identify this bottomless feather?

 I recently had the opportunity to take a hike through the Shenandoah National Park of Virginia’s Blue Ridge Mountains.
 Even in near-winter, the park looks absolutely stunning, with rushing mountain waterfalls and purple mountain majesty stretching into the horizon.
 The dense deciduous forest habitat seems to be a favorite of American Robins.
 Over the course… Continue reading Robin feathers from Shenandoah

 During quarantine, I suddenly found myself with extra time on my hands.
 I studied my schoolwork, Zoomed into classes, and memorized Radiohead’s entire discography.
-But when my eyes grew tired from screens and the hollow strains of “Idioteque” faded from my headphones for the hundredth time, I started to crave something a little more real.… Continue reading The secret garden
+But when my eyes grew tired from screens and the hollow strains of “Idioteque” faded from my headphones for the hundredth time, I started to crave something a little more real.

 I recently found a poem that I wrote three years ago in eighth grade.
 Keeping in character, I chose to write about birds in an endeavor (that is ongoing to this day) to inject birds into as many of my school assignments as possible.
 This assignment in particular asked for a “reverso” poem, one that… Continue reading A little poem